Koenkk/zigbee2mqtt.io/docs/devices/S26R2ZB.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+If brand new, the device will enter the pairing mode during the first use and the LED signal indicator flashes.
+If not (or if has been paired before and needs to be re-paired) - press and hold the pairing/power button for about 5 seconds until the LED signal indicator flashes and release, then the device enters pairing mode.

 <!-- Notes END: Do not edit below this line -->

 ## Exposes